“Here’s a purse you’ll never wear…”

 The number one thing that come up over and over again was a spa day.
 But don’t just give a voucher.
 Moms are so busy these days.
 They tend to put others before themselves so they may not even get to use it.
 Extra brownie points if you arrange a babysitter so that she can actually go.

-Most minimalists wanted nothing, but they said if they had to chose, a gift card would be great.
+Most minimalists wanted nothing, but they said if they had to choose, a gift card would be great.
 It’s NOT tacky to give a minimalist this gift.
 Really.
 We love gift cards.

 Yes, yes, and yes please.
 Moms are under a lot of pressure these days.
 The SAHM is supposed to care for the children while keeping the house clean and tidy, there’s no time to deep clean.
 The working mom goes to work, then comes home to take care of the kids, and still has to balance keeping a clean house.
 A cleaning service would be a great gift for these moms.
 Did you know that Amazon offers these services?